aliclark/the_wooden_sword/Nothing is a Contradiction.md

 The argument does not yet ensure that the law of cause and effect is mandatory.
 If cause and effect were to be the case and not an illusion, there would need to be some restriction on what is existing, such that it is not infinite.
 Potentially it could be due to a hitherto undiscovered law of ontology, or it could be as a result of God.

 I'd like to add a reminder that as the Buddha taught, suffering arises from a misapprehension of self.
-This isn't intended to dowmplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.
+This isn't intended to downplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.